HaleyKwok/Spherical-Robot/README.md

 ---

-## 📖 Acknowledgements
-Spherical Robot is an open source project, contributed by our team.
-We thank all contributors who implemented their methods or added new features, as well as users who provided valuable feedback.
-We hope for further implementation and improvement of these systems.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this Repository and associated documentation files, to deal in the Repository without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Repository is furnished to do so.

-The authors or copyright holders are not be liable for any claim, damages or other liabillty, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the Repository or the use or other dealings in the Repository.

-## 📢 Disclaimer
-This repository is for personal/research/non-commercial use only.

----

 Copyright © [The Hong Kong Polytechnic University, Faculty of Engineering, Department of Industrial & Systems Engineering](https://www.polyu.edu.hk/ise/), [Haley Kwok](https://github.com/HaleyKwok), SALEH Alessandra Sylva, WONG Pak Ki, WONG Sze Nga, LUI Uen Yau, SO Hiu Lam, and SIN Tak Chi.
 All rights reserved.